ProjetsPL/millto.web/collections/_posts/en/3-simple-tricks-that-will-help-you-lay-tiles-easily.md

 {% endfig %}

 What to do in such a case?
 Leveling the surface before tiling is not a complicated issue and you can easily do it e.g. using a **self-leveling compound** designed for this purpose.
-After mixing the mass by following the manufacturer's instructions, it should be poured onto areas which need leveling.
+After mixing the mass by following the manufacturer's instructions, it should be poured onto the areas that need leveling.
 You can use a special rubber trowel to reach the corners of the room.

 When leveling **the walls,** keep in mind that the compound mass should be thicker so that it doesn't slide off the surface it has been placed on.

 ### Priming before leveling

 In most cases the surface **does not need to be primed before using a compound** to increase its adhesiveness.
-However, if you have a particularly absorbent ground, it is recommended.
+However, it is recommended if you have a particularly absorbent ground.
 How to check it?
 You need a sponge.
 Soak it and press onto the surface you are going to tile.
 If the water gets absorbed pretty quickly - consider priming the surface.

 ### Removing dirt